aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/build-from-source.md

 **> Using the automated script**

-1. If on Mac, ensure you have `brew` installed https://brew.sh/
 1. Ensure you have `git` installed https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
 1. Clone the Aptos core repo:  `git clone https://github.com/aptos-labs/aptos-core.git`.
 1. Change directory into `aptos-core`: `cd aptos-core`